brainboxdotcc/DPP/docpages/example_programs/interactions_and_components/commandhandler.md

 \page commandhandler Using a command handler object

-If you have many commands in your bot, and want to handle commands from multiple sources (for example modern slash commands, and more regular prefixed channel messages) you should consider instantiating a dpp::commandhandler object.
+If you have many commands in your bot, and want to handle commands from multiple sources, you should consider instantiating a dpp::commandhandler object.
 This object can be used to automatically route commands and their parameters to functions in your program.
 A simple example of using this object to route commands is shown below, and will route both the /ping (global slash command) and .ping (prefixed channel message command) to a lambda where a reply can be generated.